 This monumental event saw teams tackle Wales' tallest mountain via the Llanberis path, marching from base to summit and back down again before returning to the campsite for a celebration dinner.

 Participating teams had between 12-15 people plus one person in a wheelchair.
 Find out where your money goes here.

-Every participant will receive:
+Every participant received:

 Between the charity’s main service centre, Benmar House, and its nine Outreach provisions across the North East of England, MS Research and Relief Fund’s current service provision currently costs in excess of £600,000 per year.
-With the addition of our new Physiotherapy and Aquatherapy Centre soon to be added into the mix, this will increase to over £700,000.
+With the addition of our new Physiotherapy Centre soon to be added into the mix, this will increase to over £700,000.

 We receive no statutory or government funding for the work that we do.
 All of our funding comes from legacies and donations.
 Events such as this one allow us to not just maintain our service provision, but also to expand it and thus help even more people affected by Multiple Sclerosis.

-Mountain safety support during the Snowdon Wheelchair Challenge will be provided by Up 4 It Outdoors, an outdoor activities company based in Snowdonia.
+Mountain safety support during the Snowdon Wheelchair Challenge was provided by Up 4 It Outdoors, an outdoor activities company based in Snowdonia.
 The leaders of the company, Dilwyn Sanderson-Jones and Richard Williams, both have over twenty years of experience in the Royal Air Force each, including with the Mountain Rescue Service.

 Up 4 It Outdoors are vastly experiences in providing mountain safety support and have been supporting events involving wheelchair climbs on the mountain for nearly ten years.